Student loans made buying a home a challenging experience for me.

 The following year when interest rates dropped, I attempted to refinance my mortgage.
 I reached out to two lenders who offered excellent rates.
 I was told my student debt wouldn’t be an issue.
 Later on, in the mortgage process, both lenders changed their tune.
 Underwriters decided that I had too much debt and was too much of a risk.

 In the couple of years that have passed since my foray into homeownership, things have gotten better for prospective homebuyers who happen to have student loans.
 Mortgage heavyweights Fannie Mae and Freddie Mac changed how they treat income-driven repayment plan payments for purposes of calculating the debt-to-income ratio.
 Under the new rules, I’ve been able to refinance.

-The changes to underwriting standards give student loan borrowers a better shot at getting a loan, but it requires a bit of planning.
+The changes to underwriting standards give student loan borrowers a better shot at getting a loan or refinancing a loan, but it requires a bit of planning.

 Getting a Mortgage vs. Refinancing

 Before jumping into the specific strategy behind the mortgage refinance process, it is important to take a look at a couple of key differences between getting that first mortgage and refinancing the home loan.

 When qualifying for a mortgage, homebuyers will usually work with a local lender that has a good reputation for closing on time and following through on their promises.
 Reputable local banks and mortgage brokers may not always offer the best interest rates, but the security provided makes them a smart choice.
 The timing of a home purchase is typically driven by personal factors such as job status, down payment savings, and geographic stability.
 Market interest rates might get some minimal consideration, but the decision to buy usually is driven by other factors.

 When it comes to refinancing a home, interest rates are king.
 Potential borrowers what to know who has the best rates and who can close the cheapest.
 Working with a reputable local bank becomes less critical, and finding the best deal is the priority.
 If a refinance falls through at the last minute, the homeowner doesn’t lose out on their home.
 They just have to move on to a different lender.